lupasearch/lupasearch-client/docs/components/dynamic-data.md

 This is useful when:

-- You have a very large amount of additional data, and it is ineficient to store it in LupaSearch indices;
+- You have a very large amount of additional data, and it is inefficient to store it in LupaSearch indices;

-- You have dynamic data that changes based on conditions, outside of LupaSearch control, like dynamic individual prices, or rapidly chaning product stock.
+- You have dynamic data that changes based on conditions, outside of LupaSearch control, like dynamic individual prices, or rapidly changing product stock.

-Dynamic data works only works with search results/search container components.
+Dynamic data works only with search results/search container components.

 ## Dynamic data handler